USCGC Heriberto Hernandez

 USCGC Heriberto Hernandez is the 14th Sentinel-class cutter delivered to the United States Coast Guard.
 Like five of her sister ships, her initial assignment will see her based in San Juan, Puerto Rico.

 The Coast Guard decided to design all its new cutters, even its smallest, to be able to accommodate mixed sex crews.
 The Sentinels, and the smaller Marine Protectors, have berthing areas of various sizes, to make this possible.
-A Sentinel's complement is 22, and they are armed with a 25 mm Bushmaster autocannon, that can operated remotely, and four crew-served fifty caliber Browning machine guns.
+A Sentinel's complement is 22, and they are armed with a 25 mm Bushmaster autocannon, that can be operated remotely, and four crew-served fifty caliber Browning machine guns.
 The cutters are equipped with a sophisticated modern sensor suite, that can share data with other vessels.
 The Sentinel class is equipped with a stern launching ramp, that can deploy and retrieve the vessel's 7-meter high-speed jet-boat, even when the vessels are underway.
 Only a single crewmember is required to remain on deck to deploy or retrieve the jet-boat.

 Heriberto Hernandez was commissioned in her home port, San Juan, Puerto Rico, on October 16, 2015.